- 1 IRS Amnesty Tax Programs

 IRS Amnesty Tax Programs

 IRS Amnesty: When a U.S. Person is out of compliance for not disclosing U.S. or foreign income, assets, accounts or investments to the Internal Revenue Service, they may be subject to significant offshore and domestic fines and penalties.
-While the IRS has shifted primary focus to offshore compliance, the service is just as willing to penalize you for non-compliance of domestic tax issues as well.
+While the IRS has shifted their primary focus to offshore compliance, the service is just as willing to penalize you for non-compliance of domestic tax issues as well.
 When a Taxpayer wants to voluntarily comply with the Internal Revenue Service before they are contacted by the IRS, they may qualify for Tax Amnesty.
 There are various amnesty or “voluntary disclosure” programs available.

 We will briefly summarize the history, along with the current available options.